ksierra/guidetokulchur.github.io/_posts/static/2015-06-17-submission-guidelines.md

 ### Guidelines:

 Up to ten pages poetry, short fiction and personal essay.
-Please insert page breaks between each work to be considered.
+Please insert a page break between each piece if you are submitting more than one piece.
 No pdf files.

 Simultaneous submissions are strongly discouraged.
 Work previously published will not be considered.